2021 Washington Football Team season: Week 10: vs. Tampa Bay Buccaneers

 In a rematch of their Wild Card matchup from the previous season, Washington upset the Buccaneers 29-19 to end their four-game losing streak.
 Tom Brady threw two interceptions in the first quarter, which Washington turned into 10 points to take a 13-0 lead early in the second.
 Tampa cut the lead to 23-19 early in the fourth, but Washington sealed the game with a 10 minute, 19-play touchdown drive.
 With the win, Washington improved to 3-6 on the season.
+This was their first victory over Brady since 2003 where they defeated him 20–17 while Brady was still with the Patriots.

 Week 11: at Carolina Panthers

 This was head coach Ron Rivera's first return to Charlotte since his dismissal from the Panthers on December 1, 2019.
-Rivera previously served as the Panthers head coach from 2011–2019, led the team to a franchise-best 15-1 record en route to Super Bowl 50 in the 2015 season, and is the franchise's winningest head coach, having won 76 games with the team.
+Rivera previously served as the Panthers head coach from 2011 to 2019, led the team to a franchise-best 15-1 record en route to Super Bowl 50 in the 2015 season, and is the franchise's winningest head coach, having won 76 games with the team.
 Both teams traded a pair of touchdowns in the first half, with Newton throwing for a touchdown while rushing for another while Taylor Heinicke threw for two touchdowns.
 Washington took their first lead in the third quarter with Heinicke's throwing a touchdown to DeAndre Carter.
 After the Panthers tied it early in the fourth quarter, Washington got back-to-back field goals from Joey Slye.
 The Panthers' last shot to win the game was denied when Cam Newton got sacked on fourth down.
 With the win, Washington won back-to-back games for the first time in the season and improved to 4-6.

 Week 12: vs. Seattle Seahawks

 Washington hosted the 3–7 Seahawks with both teams needing a win to stay relevant in the NFC playoff picture.
 Washington kicker Joey Slye was injured on a blocked extra point that was returned for a defensive 2-point conversion by Seahawks defensive tackle Rasheem Green.
 A touchdown pass late in the 4th quarter on 4th and goal from Heinicke to Logan Thomas was overturned, giving Seattle a chance down 8; while Wilson hit Freddie Swain for a score with 15 seconds left, Kendall Fuller intercepted the 2-point pass to keep Washington with a 17–15 lead.
 Initially, Seattle appeared to recover an onside kick, but the play was called back due to an illegal formation, and Washington was able to recover the subsequent onside kick attempt to seal the victory and improve to 5–6.
 It was their first Monday Night Football victory since 2014.
+This was also Washington's final home win under the transitional "Football Team" moniker, as they completed their rebrand and chose the Commanders name in 2022.